-- Sec.
+- (e) Submits all other information required to complete the renewal. - 3.
+The Board shall require a licensed dietitian who fails to submit an application for the renewal of his or her license within 2 years after the date of the expiration of the license to take the examination required by section 20 of this act before renewing the license. - Sec.
+32. The Board shall act upon an application for a license submitted pursuant to this chapter without unnecessary delay.
+If an applicant is found qualified, the applicant must be issued a license to engage in the practice of dietetics. - Sec.
 33. 1.
-The Board shall adopt regulations establishing reasonable fees for: - (a) The examination of an applicant for a license or certificate of registration; - (b) The issuance of a license or certificate of registration; - (c) The issuance of a provisional license; - (d) The issuance of a temporary license; - (e) The issuance of a reciprocal license; - (f) The renewal of a license or certificate of registration; - (g) The late renewal of a license or certificate of registration; - (h) The reinstatement of a license or certificate of registration which has been suspended or revoked; and - (i) The issuance of a duplicate license or certificate of registration or for changing the name on a license or certificate of registration. - 2.
-The fees must be set in such an amount as to reimburse the Board for the cost of carrying out the provisions of this chapter. - Sec.
+The Board shall adopt regulations establishing reasonable fees for: - (a) The examination of an applicant for a license; - (b) The issuance of a license; - (c) The issuance of a provisional license; - (d) The issuance of a temporary license; - (e) The renewal of a license; - (f) The late renewal of a license; - (g) The reinstatement of a license which has been suspended or revoked; and - (h) The issuance of a duplicate license or for changing the name on a license. - 2.
+The fees established pursuant to subsection 1 must be set in such an amount as to reimburse the Board for the cost of carrying out the provisions of this chapter, except that no such fee may exceed \$250. - Sec.
 34. 1.
-The Board may deny, refuse to renew, revoke or suspend any license or certificate of registration applied for or issued pursuant to this chapter, or take such other disciplinary action against a licensee or holder of a certificate as authorized by regulations adopted by the Board, upon determining that the licensee or certificate holder: - 26 (a) Is guilty of fraud or deceit in procuring or attempting to 27 procure a license or certificate pursuant to this chapter. - (b) Is guilty of any offense: - (1) Involving moral turpitude; or - (2) Relating to the qualifications, functions or duties of a licensee or holder of a certificate. - (c) Uses any controlled substance, dangerous drug as defined in chapter 454 of NRS, or intoxicating liquor to an extent or in a manner which is dangerous or injurious to any other person or which impairs his or her ability to conduct the practice authorized by the license or certificate. - (d) Is guilty of unprofessional conduct, which includes, without limitation: - (1) Impersonating an applicant or acting as proxy for an applicant in any examination required pursuant to this chapter for the issuance of a license or certificate. - 42 (2) Impersonating another licensed dietitian or holder of a 43 certificate.
+The Board may deny, refuse to renew, revoke or suspend any license applied for or issued pursuant to this chapter, or take such other disciplinary action against a licensee as authorized by regulations adopted by the Board, upon determining that the licensee:

+- (a) Is guilty of fraud or deceit in procuring or attempting to procure a license pursuant to this chapter. - (b) Is guilty of any offense:

+(1) Involving moral turpitude; or

+- (2) Relating to the qualifications, functions or duties of a licensee. - (c) Uses any controlled substance, dangerous drug as defined in chapter 454 of NRS, or intoxicating liquor to an extent or in a manner which is dangerous or injurious to any other person or which impairs his or her ability to conduct the practice authorized by the license. - (d) Is guilty of unprofessional conduct, which includes, without limitation: - (1) Impersonating an applicant or acting as proxy for an applicant in any examination required pursuant to this chapter for the issuance of a license.

+(2) Impersonating another licensed dietitian.